Sunita Danuwar: Six months in a brothel (1996)

-Life after brothel (1996-present)
+Activism and later life

 Shakti Samuha

 Danuwar and her friends created Shakti Samuha in 1996.
 The main objective was to raise awareness about the issue of illegal trafficking of girls and women.
 She began to spend a lot of time walking the streets of several Nepali villages to warn young girls and women at risk of being trafficked.
 She also wrote scripts for plays in which she would act either as a brothel owner or as a broker, staging her plays with other members of Shakti Samuha directly in the streets.

-However, Danuwar isn't limited to a particular role in the organization.
-She's both a counsellor and a teacher for the rescued girls and women.
-She's also involved in the organization's policy-making, strategy development and training programs.
-Since 2011, she's serving her second term as the president of the organization (her first term lasted from 2000 to 2004).

 Education

 In 2001, Danuwar entered seventh grade in Kathmandu, Nepal and stayed two years at school thanks to the donor support of Shakti Samuha.
 In 2009, she managed to find funding to attend courses of school support for four months and then joined SLC, the final year of schooling in Nepal.
 She passed the secondary school examination and studied for two years in Padma Kanya Multiple Campus, Kathmandu.
-She's currently working toward a Bachelor of Arts in Social Works at Kadambery Academy, Kathmandu.